The following is the February 1988 installment of Puszone

 Also from Germany is the superb Spermbirds with their release Something

-.
+to Prove.
 This is a current band with a sound reminiscent of the early

 U.S. hardcore days, namely that East Coast sound.
 The Spermbirds is made up